-Nachalat Binyamin Market in the heart of Tel Aviv opens twice every week and is one of the best places in the city to find original, handmade items.
-Located in one of the oldest neighborhoods in Tel Aviv, Nachalat Binyamin Market features a massive range of different arts and craft products presented by over 200 artists who set up every Tuesday and Friday to offer their sometimes fascinating creations to the public.
+Nachalat Binyamin Market sits in the heart of Tel Aviv.
+It opens twice every week and is one of the best places in the city to find original, handmade items.
+Located in one of the oldest neighborhoods in Tel Aviv, Nachalat Binyamin Market features a massive range of different arts and craft products.
+They’re presented by over 200 artists who set up every Tuesday and Friday to offer their fascinating creations to the public.

 Background: Nachalat Binyamin Market

-The Nachalat Binyamin Market is a street market specializing in all sorts of different arts and crafts from all corners of Israel.
-It was first started in 1987 with just a handful of artists and now brings more than 200, twice every week to the pedestrianized streets of Nachalat Binyamin.
-Along with the stalls come many thousands of shoppers – locals and tourists alike who love to stroll along and see what the day brings in the way of creations – no matter what your artistic style you are almost certainly going to find something you love here, and buying it directly from the artist makes it all that bit more special.
+This is a street market specializing in all sorts of different arts and crafts from all corners of Israel.
+It was first started in 1987 with just a handful of artists.
+It now brings more than two hundred, coming twice every week to the pedestrianized streets of Nachalat Binyamin.
+Along with the stalls come many thousands of shoppers.
+Locals and tourists alike love to stroll along and see what the day brings in the way of creations.
+No matter what your artistic style you are almost certainly going to find something you love here, and buying it directly from the artist makes it all that bit more special.
 Many of the artists use the Nachalat Binyamin Market as their main storefront, often working from home the rest of the week.

 Why is it special?